Lurkars/esp-ena/README.md

 * all parameters (scanning time, thresholds etc.)

 ### Questions/Problems/Annotations
-* memory is really low with BLE and WiFi enabled, unzipping a Key Export not possible for now, maybe disable BLE service for download.
+* memory is really low with BLE and WiFi enabled, unzipping a Exposure Key export not possible for now, maybe disable BLE service for download.
 * service UUID is send reversed, RPI and AEM also send in reverse?
 Don't know BLE specification enough

 The following acronyms will be used in code and comments: